 Don't Block the Escalators

 The British take their royal traditions with a grain of salt.
-The royal family and the various ranks of minor royals are lots of fun and part of the history and heritage of the UK.
-But even dyed-in-the-wool Royalists are not above joking about them or taking a light approach to the whole subject.
-So don't be shocked by the flippant attitude toward the Queen, her children and grandchildren that you may see on television and in the press.
+The royal family is part of the history and heritage of the UK.
+But even dyed-in-the-wool Royalists are not above joking about them or taking a light approach to the subject.
+Don't be shocked by the flippant attitude toward the Queen, her children, and grandchildren that you may see on television and in the press.

 Nothing annoys someone from Scotland or Wales more than being called English.
-And, in Northern Ireland, if you call a local English you could start a brawl.
-More than once I've heard a tourist say something along the lines of, "When I decided to come here to England…" when standing in the middle of Edinburgh or beside a Welsh castle.
+In Northern Ireland, if you call a local English, you could start a brawl.

 The full official name of the UK is The United Kingdom of Great Britain and Northern Ireland.
 Great Britain is composed of England, Scotland and Wales, each a distinctive country with a good deal of local governmental control, local culture, reviving national languages and strong ethnic identities.
 If you are not sure who you are talking to, or which country you happen to be in, use Britain and British as safe general terms.